Rescribe

 Acknowledgements

-Rescribe Ltd is a not-for-profit, spin-out company based on research carried out at Durham University.
-The company formation and initial development of the software have been funded by a Proof-of-Concept grant awarded by the European Research Council, on the basis of research developed as part of the project Living Poets: A New Approach to Ancient Poetry, directed by Prof. Barbara Graziosi and funded by the European Research Council.
+Rescribe Ltd was originally a not-for-profit, spin-out company based on research carried out at Durham University.
+The company formation and initial development of the software was funded by a Proof-of-Concept grant awarded by the European Research Council, on the basis of research developed as part of the project Living Poets: A New Approach to Ancient Poetry, directed by Prof. Barbara Graziosi and funded by the European Research Council.